 I've taken many a wrong turn and ended up in a tunnel going out of the city, only to have to figure out how to get back in.

 Before you go, make sure your GPS is up-to-date and it doesn't hurt to have a paper map of the city too.
 Even now I find that the GPS isn't always correct, and I rely heavily on it when I go to the city.
 Ask for directions or help at your hotel.
 They may be able to give you some insider hints.

 Mistake 2: Visiting While Other Big Events Are Occurring

 Unless you are attending a big sports event or concert that is going on during the weekend you want to go, try planning your visit at another time.

 I always check the sports schedule when I'm making theater reservations because parking is virtually impossible downtown if there is a baseball game going on at the same time.

 When we first moved to the area we had out-of-town guests visit over Labor Day weekend and decided to go to the city.
-We couldn't believe, most of the city was shut down and there was a huge parade downtown.
-Streets were closed, traffic was crazy, and we ended up cancelling our plans and heading to a nearby park for a relaxing walk.
+We couldn't believe it—most of the city was shut down and there was a huge parade downtown.
+The streets were closed, traffic was crazy, and we ended up canceling our plans and heading to a nearby park for a relaxing walk.

 Read More from WanderWisdom